bethard/semeval-codalab/README.md

 In the sample, the reference data for each takes the form of a single file, ``truth.txt``.
 You should replace ``truth.txt`` with whatever file(s) and format(s) your scoring program expects for the reference data.
 Your development data should already be prepared; it's just part of the training data that you have already released.
-If you do not yet have your test data prepared, you can delete ``reference_data: test_data.zip`` from ``competition.yaml`` for now, and add the test data via the CodaLab graphical interface later.
+If you do not yet have reference data prepared for your Testing phase, then for now you can configure the Testing phase to use the Development phase data: ``reference_data: dev_data.zip``.
+(You *must* specify reference data for all phases, or else CodaLab will throw an error when you try to publish your competition.)
+You can add the real Testing data via the CodaLab graphical interface later, but you must do so before the Testing phase starts.